MicrosoftDocs/fabric-docs/docs/real-time-analytics/access-database-copy-uri.md

 |Ingestion URI |URI that can be used to get data.|

 1. Access an [existing KQL database](#access-an-existing-kql-database).
-1. Copy the desired URI type from the **database details card** in the database dashboard and paste it somewhere, like a notepad, to use in a later step.
+1. Copy the desired URI type from the **Database details** card in the database dashboard and paste it somewhere, like a notepad, to use in a later step.

 ## Related content